HEaslea/SDE_Notes/GENERAL/Trait Factories.md

 	std::cout << "5 * 4 = " << mutiply_by_5(4) << endl;
 }
 ```
-This is a really cool idea that we have a function that produced functions in order to reduce fuckery.
+This is a really cool idea that we have a function that produced functions in order to reduce the mess.

 Then there is passing a lambda to another lambda.
 ```